Migraine Canada - Community Engagement & Patient Advocacy

 Your voice is powerful and only you can share in detail how debilitating and serious this condition really is!

-Take the time to read through the information giving the tools and resources to feel confident.
+Take the time to read through the information, the given tools and resources to feel confident.
 Anyone can be a successful advocate!

 We have made the process simple for you:

 Once your postal code is entered, your local official contact information will pop up.
 Simply select the government official you would like the email to be sent to.
-Your options will be your local representative and/or your Minister of Health.
+Your options will be your local provincial representative, your federal representative and your Minister of Health.
 We encourage you to select all three.

 In the closing (last) paragraph, if you are only writing to your “local” elected official and are requesting a meeting you can change the content to include this request on the template.